lukeoverride/deemotions/README.md

 # Deemotions

-This repository contains the implementation of the method illustrated in [1].
+This repository contains the implementation of the method illustrated in:

+[**Emotion Recognition in the Wild using Deep Neural Networks and Bayesian Classifiers**] (https://arxiv.org/abs/1709.03820)

 ## Preamble